Nuthatch (Sitta europaea)

 Nuthatch Breeding & Nesting

-Nuthatches will readily use bird nest boxes, such as this nesting box with a 47mm diameter opening, although it is possible to go down to an opening of around 35mm.
+Nuthatches will readily use bird nest boxes, so explore our full range here , and it is possible to go down to an opening of around 35mm.